 For instance, you feel like you should call an old childhood friend.
 It doesn’t make a rational sense, and you may even push the idea away because you’re too busy.
 But the inner voice is persistent, and so you call him.
-As a result of taking inspired action, you find out that he has some amazing opportunity for you or your conversation uplifts both of you.
+As a result of taking inspired action, you find out that he has some amazing opportunity for you, or your conversation uplifts both of you.

 Taking inspired action doesn’t mean that you’re just flying somewhere high in the skies.
-It’s about developing the routines and having tools which help you to tap into your higher self and heart whenever you want.
-So that you can then go to “real” world and act on the guidance you’ve received.
+It’s about developing the routines and having tools that help you to tap into your higher self and heart whenever you want.
+So that you can then go to the “real” world and act on the guidance you’ve received.

 The spirit is our home, so we dive there to recharge, gain perspective and answers, as well as, intuition.
 And then take inspired action and let the energy flow into the projects and little creations in your life.

 It’s about letting the universal energy flow through you rather than counting on your limited strength.
 When you open up to the Universe and learn to trust, you find out that things can be easier and more joyful.